 For Bach’s 326th birthday on March 21, 2011 Dale invited other musicians to join him.
 The Bach in the Subways movement was born.

-Every March the movement grew – from a single cellist playing alone in New York's subways into a global phenomenon.
-By Bach's 330th in 2015 thousands of musicians in 150 cities in 40 countries offered Bach's music freely in public spaces, and in 2016 thousands of musicians again united to bring Bach to people around the world.
+Every March the movement grew – from a single cellist playing alone in New York’s subways into a global phenomenon.
+By Bach’s 330th in 2015 thousands of musicians in 150 cities in 40 countries offered Bach’s music freely in public spaces, and now every year for Bach’s birthday musicians unite to bring Bach to people around the world.